 Education graduates are recognized during a new teacher reception which occurs the night prior to graduation.
-Graduates are given a small token courtesy of the School of Education to show recognizing the student's dedication to pursuing an education degree.
-The School of Education also gives out small awards each year.
+Graduates are given a small token courtesy of the School of Education, Leadership and Public Service to show recognizing the student's dedication to pursuing an education degree.
+The School of Education, Leadership and Public Service also gives out small awards each year.

 The reception is by invitation to graduates who have completed their student teaching.
 Graduates are welcome to bring family and friends.
 The graduate's mentoring adviser and the principle of the graduate's student teaching school are invited to attend.
 The reception will include a slide presentation of the graduate student teaching and a quote concerning their experience as a student teacher.